DOG FRIENDLY BARS IN MILWAUKEE

 Updated: Apr 8

-If you live in (or have visited) Milwaukee, WI, there's no denying that the drinking culture is real.
+If you live in (or have visited) Milwaukee, Wisconsin there's no denying that the drinking culture is real.
 With just as many beer drinkers as there are dog lovers, I've repeatedly been asked the question, "where can I go to grab a drink with my dog?"
 Look no further.
 Below is a list of our top 10 favorite locations in the Milwaukee area to grab a drink with your hound.

 1. Black Husky Brewing 909 E. Locust St., (414) 509-8855

 The Riverwest brewery opened in 2016, and its namesake comes from owners Tim and Toni's beloved husky, Howler.
 Each beer label even features a photo of a dog; the Eichingers have owned 23 dogs total.
 It's safe to say that dogs aren't just welcomed.

 2. Broken Bat Brewing Company 231 E. Buffalo St., (414) 316-9197

 The baseball-themed brewery and taproom is located in a Third Ward basement.
 Even though dogs aren't allowed inside Miller Park (except Hank, of course), Fido can still experience the fun and excitement of a baseball game while you sip some tasty, baseball-inspired craft beers and eat peanuts.